SinSquare/silex-doctrine-cache-provider/README.md

 Usage
 =====

-You can you the provider with Pimple or Silex.
+You can use the provider with Pimple or Silex.

 First you have to create the condig for the cache, than you have to register the DoctrineCacheServiceProvider.